-In my opinion, the Institute's accounting records are sufficient to permit the financial statements to readily and properly audited, and the financial statements are in agreement with the accounting records.
+In my opinion, the Institute's accounting records were sufficient to permit the financial statements to be readily and properly audited, and the financial statements are in agreement with the accounting records.
+Report of the C&AG (continued)

 The Companies Act 2014 also requires me to report if, in my opinion, the disclosures of Council members' remuneration and transactions required by sections 305 to 312 of the Act are not made.
 I have nothing to report in that regard.